 Museu Memorial de l'Exili La Jonquera

-The Exile Memorial Museum (MUME), in La Jonquera, is a space dedicated to historical memory and commemorates the exile caused by the Spanish Civil War of 1936–1939.
-This museum stands out as a benchmark among Girona museums for its work in preserving and disseminating the history of the Republican exile.
+The Exile Memorial Museum (MUME), located in La Jonquera, is a space dedicated to historical memory that commemorates the exile caused by the Spanish Civil War (1936–1939).
+The museum stands out as a benchmark among Girona museums for its work in preserving and disseminating the history of the Republican exile.

-The MUME aims to explain and disseminate the 1939 exodus and to delve into all the developments that arose from that historical phenomenon, such as the internment of refugees in French concentration camps, the deportation and separation of families across France, the departure of thousands of refugees to Latin America, the deportation of thousands of exiles to Nazi extermination camps, or the struggle that many refugees later undertook to regain their freedoms in Spain.
+The MUME aims to explain and promote understanding of the 1939 exodus and to explore all the consequences of that historical event: the internment of refugees in French concentration camps, the deportation and separation of families across France, the departure of thousands of refugees to Latin America, the deportation of many exiles to Nazi extermination camps, and the struggle that many of them later undertook to recover freedom in Spain.

-A destination, that of exiles, that helps us understand our past and, at the same time, brings us closer to the humanitarian crisis of our time, led by millions of refugees from all five continents who, for various reasons, have been forced to leave their homes.
+The fate of exiled people helps us understand our past and, at the same time, reflect on the humanitarian crises of our own time, led by millions of refugees from across the five continents who, for various reasons, have been forced to leave their homes.

-We at MUME approach understanding the past of exile, and also our present conditioned by migration and refuge, through multiple resources: the permanent exhibition, temporary exhibitions, the art and memory proposal, the visit to the Canta-Mina Negrín mine in La Vajol, the Walter Benjamin Colloquium in Portbou and also in Northern Catalonia.
+At MUME, we approach the understanding of exile —both its past and its legacy in the present— through multiple resources: the permanent exhibition, temporary exhibitions, the Art and Memory program, the visit to the Canta-Mina Negrín mine in La Vajol, the Walter Benjamin Colloquium in Portbou, as well as guided itineraries through key memory sites across the Girona region and Northern Catalonia.

 La Jonquera, located in the Alt Empordà region, is a strategic point near the border with France, making it an emblematic place to understand the magnitude of the 1939 exile.